brian14708/wh-briefings/speeches-remarks/2021-03/2021-03-02-statement-of-president-joe-biden-on-the-passing-of-vernon-jordan.md

 modified_time: 2021-03-02 19:24:32-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/03/02/statement-of-president-joe-biden-on-the-passing-of-vernon-jordan/
 published_time: 2021-03-02 19:24:31-05:00
-title: Statement of President Joe Biden on the Passing of Vernon Jordan
+title: "Statement of President Joe\_Biden on the Passing of Vernon\_Jordan"
 ---

 Vernon Jordan began life in one of the first public housing projects in